Generic name: Azathioprine Tablets [ ay-za-THYE-oh-preen ]

 - It is used after a kidney transplant to keep the body from rejecting the kidney.

 - It is used to treat rheumatoid arthritis.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Azathioprine Tablets?

 For all uses of this medicine (azathioprine tablets):

-- If you have ever been treated with chlorambucil, cyclosporine, or melphalan in the past.
+- If you have ever been treated with chlorambucil, cyclophosphamide, or melphalan in the past.

 Rheumatoid arthritis patients:

 - If you are pregnant or may be pregnant.
 Do not take this medicine (azathioprine tablets) if you are pregnant.